2Sub/DiscordUsernameSniper/README.md

     TOKEN: The user token for the account you want to use.
     USERNAME: The username that you want to snipe.
     COOLDOWN (Optional): The cooldown period in seconds between each attempt.
-    ERROR_DETAILS (Optional): Logs more specific error messages rather than the default one.
+    ERROR_DETAILS (Optional): Logs more specific error messages rather than the default generic one.

 Make sure to save the changes to the .env file after you've configured it.